codebug-tech/week-1-A/README.md

 | `subl .`                            | Opens the current directory in Sublime             |

 ## Let's build a house
-1) Using the `cd` command navigate to your Desktop
+1) Using the `cd` command navigate to your desktop
 2) Make a new folder called `house`
 3) Navigate into your `house` folder
 4) Make four folders inside your `house` called: `kitchen`, `bathroom`, `bedroom`, and `living_room`